'Clean Eating' sadly misunderstood

 And that’s what Clean Eating is all about.

 If you'd like to read my more detailed article on this topic, click on the article link What is Clean Eating?
-It is listed under Free e-books on my website.
+It is listed under Free e-books on this page of my website.

 More information from the Mayo Clinic: